ltpitt/python-jupyter-language-translation/README.md

 - `seq2seq_model`

 ### Input
-Implement the `model_inputs()` function to create TF Placeholders for the Neural Network.
-It should create the following placeholders:
+Implemented the `model_inputs()` function to create TF Placeholders for the Neural Network.
+It creates the following placeholders:

 - Input text placeholder named "input" using the TF Placeholder name parameter with rank 2.
 - Targets placeholder with rank 2.